gavagai-corp/ParaLex/README.md

 paradigms, such as days of the week, months of the year and common fruit and vegetables.
 The evaluation data has been translated to more than 45 different languages.

+Source code to assist with the suggested evaluation methodologies will soon be made available.

 ## Download